Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Spectropolarimetric observations of high polarisation standards

 \section{Spectropolarimetric observations of high polarisation standards}

 In the spectropolarimetric mode of observation, we observed four unpolarised standard stars: HD 191195, HD 21447, HD 154892, and HD 212311.
 We also observed ten highly polarised standard stars: HD 7927, HD 25443, HD 161056, HD 19820, HD 204827, BD +25 727, HD 183143, BD +59 389, HD 154445, and HD 155197.
 The catalogue and observed values of these stars are presented in Table~\ref{tabl.list.sts} and their polarised spectra are presented in Figure~\ref{fig.serkowski}.
-The position angle of the highly polarised standard stars is used as a reference.
+The PA of the highly polarised standard stars is used as a reference.
 In Fig.~\ref{3D_pol}, we present 3D maps of these stars.
-The degree of polarisation is indicated by the length of the orange lines, while the orientation of each line represents the position angle.
+The degree of polarisation is indicated by the length of the orange lines, while the orientation of each line represents the PA.
 The colour of each star corresponds to its distance.

-Table~\ref{tabl.list.sts} includes the following information: the observed unpolarised and polarised standard stars, their coordinates, the number of observations for each star, the average value in the synthetic V band, the standard deviation, the degree of polarisation and position angle from catalogues, and references.
+Table~\ref{tabl.list.sts} includes the following information: the observed unpolarised and polarised standard stars, their coordinates, the number of observations for each star, the average value in the synthetic V band, the standard deviation, the degree of polarisation and PA from catalogues, and references.
 Two highly polarised standard stars, HD 183143 and HD 204827, exhibited variability during our observations.

 The average polarisation deviation between the catalogue values and the mean values measured for high-polarisation standard stars in the synthetic V band is ($\Delta{P_V}=|P_{V}(catalogue)-\overline{P_V}| = 0.06 \pm 0.04 \%$.
 This value is comparable to the standard deviation $\sigma_\mathrm{rms}(P_V)$ for the same set of stars, as listed in Table~\ref{tabl.list.sts}.
 Therefore, $\Delta P_V$ can be interpreted as a representative measure of the instrument’s polarimetric accuracy in the synthetic V band.
-The stars HD 183143 and HD 204827 were excluded from this calculation due to their known polarimetric variability.
+The stars HD 183143 and HD 204827 were excluded from this calculation due to their known polarimetric variability.\\ Usually, the standard deviation is used to identify small fluctuations in magnitude and detect flickering (e.g., \citet{2023BlgAJ..38...83Z}).
+In this work, we applied the same approach to detect and confirm the variability of highly polarised standard stars.
+The standard deviation is calculated as